-More than 80% of all business transactions are now concluded online or at least influenced by the information offered online.
-So it’s no wonder that the topic of lead management has become increasingly important in recent years.
+Over 80% of all business transactions are now conducted online or at least influenced by the information available on the internet.
+It’s no wonder that the topic of lead management has gained more and more importance in recent years.

-But what exactly does lead management mean and how can it influence your own business success?
-In this blog post, you will learn what lead management consists of, how your marketing and sales processes can also benefit from it, and how CRM software supports lead management.
+But what exactly is lead management, and how can it impact your business success?
+In this blog post, you will learn what lead management entails, how your marketing and sales processes can benefit from it, and how CRM software supports lead management

 According to the knowledge portal Onlinemarketing Praxis, lead management is defined as follows:

-Lead management encompasses all the measures a company takes to turn potential buyers or interested parties into actual buyers or purchasers.
+Lead Management (English: “to lead”) encompasses all measures that a company takes to turn potential buyers or interested parties into actual buyers or customers.

-This means that it includes all strategic processes and measures that are undertaken to win over new prospects.
+This means that all strategic processes and actions undertaken to acquire new prospects are included.
 The primary goal of lead management is to acquire new customers.

-The measures often involve several departments in the company.
-This is nothing new and has always been the case.
-What is new, however, is that due to the abundance of digital channels that now exist, the number of leads is also a much larger than it was a few years ago.
-As a result, it is now almost impossible to track all potential new customers manually, and people rely on automated processes.
-In practice, these look like this, for example: marketing runs a campaign for a new product and places online advertising for it.
-This generates new contacts, which are then enriched in marketing by means of previously defined modules – usually e-mails.
-At a certain point, these are then transferred to sales for further processing.
-As a rule, the transfer takes place on the basis of defined scoring points.
-Once a lead has responded to the marketing building blocks, it is credited with points depending on the action taken.
-Once a certain number of points has been reached, the lead is automatically transferred from the marketing automation system to the CRM.
+These measures often involve multiple departments within the company.
+This is not new and has always been the case.
+What is new, however, is that due to the abundance of digital channels available today, the number of leads is much larger than it was a few years ago.
+Therefore, it is nearly impossible to manually track all potential new customers, so automated processes are used.
+In practice, these processes may look like this: marketing conducts a campaign for a new product and runs online advertising for it.
+This generates new contacts, which are then enriched in marketing using predefined building blocks, usually emails.
+At a certain point, these contacts are transferred to sales for further processing.
+The transfer typically occurs based on defined scoring points.
+If a lead responds to the marketing building blocks, they are awarded points depending on the action taken.
+Once a certain number of points is reached, the Marketing Automation System automatically transfers the lead to the CRM.

-Since the lead is now quite “mature”, i.e. the sales department already knows quite a lot about the demand from the actions previously undertaken, the sales closure is much higher than with a cold call.
-In the best case scenario, the sales department signs a contract and has thus acquired a new customer.
-The new customer is then managed by After Sales in cooperation with Sales.
-The leads that Sales could not persuade to buy can be returned to Marketing and thus fall into follow-up campaigns.
+Since the lead is now quite “mature,” and the sales team knows a lot about the lead’s needs from the previous actions, the chances of closing a sale are much higher than with cold leads.
+In the best-case scenario, the sales team closes a deal and gains a new customer.
+The new customer is then managed by the after-sales department in cooperation with sales.
+Leads that the sales team could not convert into customers can be returned to marketing and included in subsequent campaigns.

-As you can see, a well thought-out lead management strategy not only increases the number of leads, it also makes internal processes and resources more efficient.
+As you can see, with a well-thought-out lead management strategy, not only can the number of leads be increased, but internal processes and resources can also become more efficient.

 What are the phases that make up effective lead management?

-To ensure that lead management is as efficient as possible, a distinction is made between different phases in which different departments also participate.
+To ensure that lead management is as efficient as possible, different phases are distinguished, in which various departments also participate.

-Lead generation is the process of acquiring new leads.
-This is usually done through marketing campaigns that are carried out online and offline – usually in a mix.
-However, the planning of these campaigns should not be done by marketing alone, but in cooperation with sales.
+Lead generation refers to the process of acquiring new leads.
+This is typically achieved through marketing campaigns conducted both online and offline, often in a combined approach.
+However, the planning of these campaigns should not be solely the responsibility of the marketing department but should be done in collaboration with the sales department.

 The customer Jauch Quartz GmbH shows you how lead management can be successfully implemented: To the Succsess Story

 As mentioned earlier, not only the marketing department but also sales participate in the process.
 However, it is no longer possible to decide manually or “by instinct” when a lead has more than just an initial interest.
 So what can be done?
-Just hand over all the collected contacts to the sales department, who will know how to get the prospects to buy?
+Simply hand over all the collected contacts to the sales department, which will know how to persuade the prospects to buy?
 Absolutely not!
-That would be good old cold calling, and almost no one jumps at that anymore.
+That would be the good old cold call and almost nobody jumps at that anymore.
 Here, too, marketing automation software can do a good job, because it can award a certain number of points for each prospect collected, depending on which action was performed by the prospect.
 Only when a predefined number of points is reached is the now potential new customer handed over to the sales department.
-This has the advantage that the wheat has already been separated from the chaff and the sales colleagues deal with the right – i.e. the promising – leads.
+This has the advantage that the wheat is already separated from the chaff and the sales colleagues deal with the right – i.e. the promising – leads.

 Now you know the individual phases that make lead management successful.
 But theory and the purchase of marketing automation software will not make your lead management successful.
 Rather, it takes a company-wide strategy to make your lead management successful.